Dina Goldstein

 Goldstein creates tableau with a nuanced visual language that places the mundane and everyday in unusual settings to inspire insight into the human condition.
-She is most known for her series "Fallen Princesses", created in 2007, which depicts humanized Disney Princesses placed in realistic, modern scenarios.
+Goldstein began her career over 30 years ago as a photojournalist, evolving from a documentary and editorial photographer into an independent artist focusing on large-scale productions of nuanced Narrative Photography tableaux.
+Her work is highly conceptual and complex social commentary; incorporating cultural archetypes and iconography from the collective common imagination with narratives inspired by the human condition.
+Leaning into the visual language of pop surrealism, she stages compositions that expose the underbelly of modern life, challenging the notions of cultural influence and inherent belief systems.
+Goldstein's alternate realities question the adaptation, the societal acceptance of fictional stories and characters inspired by ideology, politics and religion.
+The vivid and provocative still imagery emerges through an entirely cinematic technique, with Dina’s established methodology following a precise pre- to post production process.
+The artist is most known for her series "Fallen Princesses", created in 2007, which depicts humanized Disney Princesses placed in realistic, modern scenarios.
 The series envisions how the lives of these famous characters would have played out in the real world, and touches on such everyday scourges as poverty, obesity, cancer and pollution.
 Goldstein was awarded the Arte Laguna special prize in 2012.
 In 2014, Goldstein won the grand prize at Prix Virginia; her work was exhibited in Paris, France.

 Early life and education

 Dina Goldstein was born in Tel Aviv, Israel, and in 1976 emigrated to Canada.
 Goldstein studied art history and photography at Langara College in Vancouver, B.C., and completed her studies in 1993.

 Photography

 Goldstein's career in photography started with photojournalism and documentary work (1993–2000), she went on to photograph editorial and commissioned work for magazines and advertising agencies (2000–2009).
 Her first public exhibition was Images of Gaza (2001), a series of black and white portraits of people living in the West Bank and Gaza.